jazzband/django-user-sessions/README.rst

     :target: https://pypi.python.org/pypi/django-user-sessions

-Django includes excellent built-in sessions, however all the data is hidden away into a base64 encoded data string.
-This makes it very difficult to run a query on all active sessions for a particular user.
-Django User Sessions fixes this and makes session objects just as queryable as other objects.
+Django includes excellent built-in sessions, however all the data is hidden away into base64 encoded data.
+This makes it very difficult to run a query on all active sessions for a particular user. `django-user-sessions` fixes this and makes session objects a first class citizen like other ORM objects.

 To get the list of a user's sessions::